aragon/aragon-wiki/docs/index.md

 ## Teams

-> _To encourage other teams to work on Aragon, we will be splitting off the Foundation to form a company of core developers.
-Everyone currently employed by the Foundation will become employees of a new company funded by the Foundation.
+> _To encourage other teams to work on Aragon, we will be splitting off the Association to form a company of core developers.
+Everyone currently employed by the Association will become employees of a new company funded by the Association.
 That way, **we level the playing field for other teams to join the core development of the project**._

 With [Aragon Nest](https://github.com/aragon/nest) we are already supporting projects that are not necessarily sustainable by themselves yet, but are crucial to the Aragon and Ethereum ecosystems.